nazar-pc/CleverStyle-Framework/docs/quick-start/Code-style.md

 There may be several functions in the same file, but there should be only one class to work properly with classes autoloading.

 #### Web Components
-Names of Web Components elements should start with `cs-` also and contain component name in logs or short form, or use some other prefix without `cs-`:
+Names of Web Components elements should start with `cs-` also and contain component name in logs or short form, or use some other prefix without `cs-` if are project-specific:
 * `cs-blogs-post-latest`
 * `e-profile-select`